WWPOL/Game-Deals/README.md

 - `GAME_DEALS_MONGO_DB_NAME` (String, Default: `dev-game-deals`): Name of the MongoDB database in which to store data.
 - `GAME_DEALS_AUTH_TOKEN_SECRET` (String, Default: `thisisaverybadsecret`): Secret key used to sign authentication tokens.

+## Initial Admin User
+When the server first starts a user with username `admin` and password `admin` is created.
+This user must reset its password on first login.
+Use this `admin` account to create new admin accounts for yourself and others.

 ## Instructions
 TBD